-"How to check battery health on Android" is an oft-asked question among Android users who are curious about the well-being and potency of their phone's battery.
-Over time, as you routinely charge your phone, your battery's health will begin to deteriorate insidiously.
+"How to check battery health on Android" is an oft-asked question among Android users who are curious about the well-being of their phone's battery.
+Over time, as you routinely charge your phone, your battery health will begin to deteriorate insidiously.

 You'll know your phone's battery is suffering from degradation when you find yourself feeling exasperated at how quickly your phone enters the "low power" state (even though it feels like you charged it 15 minutes ago).
 A battery with poor health means dealing with a dead phone more often than you'd like, which isn't fun if you're frequently out and about.

-If you suspect that your phone's battery may be losing its vigor, there is a way that you can assess its health.
-Check out this step-by-step tutorial on how to check the health of your Android battery.
+If you suspect that your phone's battery is losing its vigor, there is a way that you can assess its health.
+Check out this step-by-step guide on how to check the health of your Android battery (and if it's not looking so hot, check out our phones with the best battery life page).

 How to check battery health on Android